/api/wallets/backup

 Description

-The `/api/wallet/backup` endpoint creates a complete ZIP archive of your active wallet, including all coins, transaction history, and configuration files.
+The `/api/wallets/backup` endpoint creates a complete ZIP archive of a specified wallet, including all coins, transaction history, and configuration files.
 The backup is saved with a timestamped filename format: `CloudCoin-Wallet-Backup_{wallet_name}_{date}.zip`.

 The backup includes: